 Eye Infections in Dogs

-Conjunctivitis - commonly know as Pink Eye is one of the most common eye issues in cats.
+Conjunctivitis - commonly know as Pink Eye is one of the most common eye issues in dogs.
 The cause could be due to environmental irritants, or an infection which cause the inflammation of the conjunctival membrane.
 If only one eye is affected the cause may be an allergen or environmental irritant that has gotten into the eye, dry eye, and inflammation of the tear sac.
 Conjunctivitis in both eyes may indicate a bacterial or viral infection.
-In cats a commom trigger is the Feline herpesvirus-1.
-This virus is extremely wide spread in cats.
 Conjunctivitis may be a secondary symptom of another eye disease.

 Symptoms of Eye Infections in Dogs

 - Pink or red eye

 - Mucoid discharge or a clear watery discharge